mvolkmann/blog/src/swift.md

 but its value is only computed the first time it is accessed.
 If must be declared with `var` and can be mutated after its initial value is computed.
+Lazy properties are not thread safe and will be computed again in each thread.

 ```swift
 import Foundation // needed to use functions like sin, cos, and atan